Capital punishment: Abolition

 Emperor Shōmu banned the death penalty in Japan in 724.

-In 724 AD in Japan, the death penalty was banned during the reign of Emperor Shōmu but the abolition only lasted a few years.
+In 724 AD, during the reign of Emperor Shōmu, the death penalty was banned in Japan, but the abolition lasted only a few years.
 In 818, Emperor Saga abolished the death penalty under the influence of Shinto and it lasted until 1156.
 In China, the death penalty was banned by Emperor Xuanzong of Tang in 747, replacing it with exile or scourging.
 However, the ban only lasted 12 years.
-Following his conversion to Christianity in 988, Vladimir the Great abolished the death penalty in Kievan Rus', along with torture and mutilation; corporal punishment was also seldom used.
+Following his conversion to Christianity in 988, Vladimir the Great abolished the death penalty in Kyivan Rus', along with torture and mutilation; corporal punishment was also seldom used.

 In England, a public statement of opposition was included in The Twelve Conclusions of the Lollards, written in 1395.

 In the post-classical Republic of Poljica, life was ensured as a basic right in its Poljica Statute of 1440.

 Sir Thomas More's Utopia, published in 1516, debated the benefits of the death penalty in dialogue form, coming to no firm conclusion.
 More was himself executed for treason in 1535.

 Leopold I, Grand Duke of Tuscany (later Leopold II, Holy Roman Emperor), abolished the death penalty throughout his realm in 1786, making it the first country in modern history to do so.

 More recent opposition to the death penalty stemmed from the book of the Italian Cesare Beccaria Dei Delitti e Delle Pene ("On Crimes and Punishments"), published in 1764.
 In this book, Beccaria aimed to demonstrate not only the injustice, but even the futility from the point of view of social welfare, of torture and the death penalty.
 Influenced by the book, Grand Duke Leopold II of Habsburg, the future emperor of the Holy Roman Empire, abolished the death penalty in the then-independent Grand Duchy of Tuscany, the first abolition in modern times.
 On 30 November 1786, after having de facto blocked executions (the last was in 1769), Leopold promulgated the reform of the penal code that abolished the death penalty and ordered the destruction of all the instruments for capital execution in his land.
 In 2000, Tuscany's regional authorities instituted an annual holiday on 30 November to commemorate the event.
-The event is commemorated on this day by 300 cities around the world celebrating Cities for Life Day.
-Leopold's brother Joseph, the then emperor of the Holy Roman Empire, abolished in his immediate lands in 1787 capital punishment, which though only lasted until 1795, after both had died and Leopold's son Francis abolished it in his immediate lands.
-In Tuscany it was reintroduced in 1790 after Leopolds departure becoming emperor.
-Only after 1831 capital punishment was again at times stopped, though it took until 2007 to abolish capital punishment in Italy completely.
+The event is commemorated on this day by 300 cities worldwide, celebrating Cities for Life Day.
+Leopold's brother Joseph, then emperor of the Holy Roman Empire, abolished capital punishment in his immediate lands in 1787, a measure that lasted only until 1795, after both had died.
+Leopold's son Francis abolished it in his immediate lands.
+In Tuscany, it was reintroduced in 1790 after Leopold's departure as emperor.
+Only after 1831 was capital punishment again stopped, though it took until 2007 to abolish capital punishment in Italy completely.